PAA e-mail lists--Don't send attachments; put them on web site instead

 2. People who use digest mode for our lists often can't open the attachments, and sometimes it interferes with them reading other messages in the same digest.
 (Digest mode is where the mail server collects messages sent to the list, and then sends them out at the end of the day in a single "digest" message, so you don't get so many individual e-mail messages each day.)

-3. Large attachments take a long time to download for people using dial-up Internet connections.
+3. Large attachments take a long time to download for people using dial-up Internet connections, and is guaranteed to annoy people who get too much e-mail and have a slow connection.
 If they don't want the attachment, or are running short on disk space, they'll just delete it anyway, and it irritates people when you force them to download a file that they don't want just so they can delete it and get to their next mail message.

 4. Large attachments eat up bandwidth and disk space.
 A single photo can take the same bandwidth and disk space as many text messages, and when you send it to everyone on a list, these requirements are greatly multiplied.